-CMS and the AHRQ should continue to develop and evaluate policies and procedures for applying research on comparative effectiveness in the context of functional and therapeutic equivalence.
+Federal agencies should continue to develop and evaluate policies and procedures for applying research on comparative effectiveness in the context of functional and therapeutic equivalence.

 CMS should determine the conditions under which, and the target populations for whom, Medicare coverage for comprehensive geriatric assessment is warranted.